cfpb/design-system/docs/pages/links.md

           modifier to `.a-link__icon`.
         variation_code_snippet: |-
           <p>
-              Documents minicons can emphasize a link that contains a
+              The document icon can emphasize a link that contains a
               <a class="a-link
                     a-link__icon
                     a-link__no-wrap"